diginsight/telemetry/HOWTO - Make your application flow observable.md

 Messages and variables can be logged with their severity within any method or a named scope.

-You can use the __scope variable__ to add trace messages to the method scope or the named scope
+We can use the __scope variable__ to add trace messages to the method scope or the named scope
 ```c#
 	// log statements within a scope
 	- scope.LogTrace("this is a Trace trace");